parvezs27/Datajobsanalysis/README.md

 * **Employer Diversity:** Top paying Data Analyst jobs span across various industries such as information technology (Meta), telecommunications (AT & T), Marketing/Social Media (Pinterest) and Health (UCLA Health).
 This portrays that top salaries are available across a range of different industries and aren't limited to a select few.
 * **Job Title Variation:** There are diverse job titles in the feild including Data Analyst, Principal Data Analyst, Associate Director and Director of Analytics, reflecting the various roles and levels within the field.

-**Visualisation**
+**Visualisation:**

-The results of the query were exported as a CSV file from VS Studio, from there I visualised the results using Excel.
+The results of the query were exported as a CSV file from VS Studio Code, from there I visualised the results using Excel.
+To clarify, I avoided using the "$" dollar sign in the x-axis number labels as too many dollar signs may be distracting.
+Rather, I chose to mention (USD) in the title to inform that the data is in US Dollars.

 ![image](https://github.com/parvezs27/SQL_Data_Jobs_Analysis/assets/107979122/242e6efd-1395-482d-85e3-2c2d5dfaa590)